DEFRA/mine-support-payment-service/README.md

 It is also possible to run a limited subset of the application stack.
 See the [`ffc-demo-development`](https://github.com/DEFRA/ffc-demo-development) README for instructions.

-### Deploy to Kubernetes

-For production deployments, a helm chart is included in the `.\helm` folder.
-This service connects to an AMQP 1.0 message broker, using credentials defined in [values.yaml](./helm/ffc-demo-payment-service/values.yaml), which must be made available prior to deployment.

 #### Accessing the pod

 By default, the service is not exposed via an endpoint within Kubernetes.